 It seems far more logical and eminently sensible, that targets set for the headteacher should then inform targets set for teachers and other staff.
 Both should take account of the targets set from the previous year and should be a means of, again, positioning the school at a future time, to be excellent.

 There is no need to schedule HT appraisal in the half-term before Christmas, as many schools do.
-It is not statutory to have this at this time, so why not complete HT PM in September, before staff targets are set.
-In primary schools, why not do this in July, straight after RAISEonline is produced?
-If the HT’s challenging targets for Achievement and Quality of Teaching, especially, are shared with staff (OK, not something usually done, but why not?) then staff will be far more accepting of their own targets, as they will be clearly linked to the targets of their HT.
+It is not statutory to have this at this time, so why not complete HT PM in September, before staff targets are set?
+In primary schools, a couple of schools I support do the HT appraisal process in July, straight after results.
+If the HT’s challenging targets for Achievement and Quality of Teaching, especially, are shared with staff (OK, not something usually done, but something that is being done in more and more schools and why not?) then staff will be far more accepting of their own targets, as they will be clearly linked to the targets of their HT.

 It’s quite possible to do this.
 Once summer results have been compiled and analysed, the HT is in a position to present evidence to governors around their Achievement targets.
 It’s not necessary to wait for RAISEonline to be published and in secondaries, this won’t happen until December, almost a full term into the academic year.
 A lot can have happened in a term, before some HT’s targets are set.
 Better to review targets from the previous year and set targets for the coming year when the HT and staff have a full year to plan so those targets are achieved.
 Quality of Teaching and Leadership and Management targets are better evaluated and set at the end of a full academic year.